Tropical Storm Bret (1981)

-Tropical Storm Bret made a rare landfall on the Delmarva Peninsula in June 1981.
+Tropical Storm Bret was a strong tropical storm that made a rare landfall on the Delmarva Peninsula in June 1981.
 The sixth tropical cyclone, third designated tropical depression, and second named storm of the season, Bret developed as a subtropical storm from a large area of frontal clouds near Bermuda on June 29.
 Moving westward, the subtropical storm intensified while producing deep convection, and was consequently reclassified as a tropical storm early on June 30.
 Around that time, Bret peaked with sustained winds of 70 mph (110 km/h).
 The storm then began weakening and struck near Oyster, Virginia as a minimal tropical storm early on July 1.
 Upon moving inland, Bret weakened to a tropical depression and subsequently accelerated prior to dissipating over northern Virginia that same day.

 In its early stages, Bret dropped light rainfall on Bermuda, peaking at 3.34 in.
 Impact in the United States was generally minor.
 In Virginia, the storm produced up to 4.48 in of rain in Big Meadows section of Shenandoah National Park.
 Along the coast, minor beach erosion occurred due to tides up to 0.9 ft above normal.
 In western Pennsylvania, locally heavy rainfall flooded some streets and basements.
 Elsewhere, Bret dropped 1 to 3 in of precipitation to several states.
 One fatality was confirmed after a woman was killed by rip currents at Nags Head, North Carolina.